TomMcCabe/bitcoin-s/README.md

-#####Getting Started
+##Getting Started

 Import/build the project using your preferred IDE.

-We can start a bitcoin server in a Scala console by first importing the serverInitiation file,  creating a instance of the ServerInitiation class, and initiating that server:
+We can start a bitcoin server in a Scala console by first importing the serverInitiation file,  creating a instance of the ServerInitiation class, and initiating that server.
+There are 3 predefined methods for bitcoin on the main, test, and regression networks.
 ```
 scala> import org.scalacoin.protocol.server.ServerInitiation
 import org.scalacoin.protocol.server.ServerInitiation